Applicants to the Chevron International REACH Scholarship Program must meet the following criteria as of the application due date:

 - If Chevron parent employee is retired, the retiree must not be employed at a competitor energy company.

 - Be currently enrolled in the final year of high school/secondary school and planning to attend-or currently enrolled in-an approved college, university or vocational-technical school as a full-time student enrolled for the entire upcoming academic year.
-Preference will be given to students who plan to begin post-secondary study.
+Children of non-US-payroll employees currently enrolled in a first degree or certificate program at an approved college, university, or vocational-technical school may apply, however preference will be given to students who plan to begin post-secondary study in the following academic year.

 Students planning pre-university study are not eligible.
 Students planning to attend military academies are eligible for one-time honorarium awards.